Twig Adventures

 Having explored the depths of the moat and dungeon to the heights of the spire, we moved on towards our next 14er.
 I’d never even heard of Mt Lindsey before I started researching 14ers.
 It’s named after a member of the Colorado Mountain Club, who was an avid climber.
 Originally it was named Mt Baldy…which is a decidedly unimaginative name.
 I grow tired of so many mountains being named after dudes (some of them real jerks i.e Mt Cook), but Mr. Lindsey actually sounds like he was a decent guy.

 We planned to camp at the base of the route, tackling the climb the next morning.
-So after a brief stop in Walsenburg for resupply, we headed up a dirt road until the little Prius could go no further due to low clearance.
+So after a brief stop in Walsenburg for resupply, we headed up a dirt road until our car could go no further due to low clearance.
 And so we cheerfully we got out to walk about 5 miles to the beginning of the trailhead.
 It’s a good thing we started the day before, since the road walk would have come as an unpleasant surprise to add to the hike the day-of.
 As it was, we simply had a short, pleasant afternoon stroll with our packs.
 From the trailhead, we hiked an additional mile to a creek-side campsite in the valley.
 It was a lovely site and we enjoyed a restful evening with the sound of the creek lulling us asleep.

 The next morning, we packed our tents, stashing them and some other unneeded items in a hiding spot.
 We’d be hiking out the same way, so we could leave our excess things at basecamp…just not visible in case someone wanted to plunder our nice gear.
 For not being as popular of a hike, the trail was pretty well defined and traveled.
 We passed about 8 people before reaching timberline.
 As the views opened, we crossed a broad basin, marveling at what a beautiful morning it was.